 Nurse Charged With Patient Neglect And Cover-up At Ontario County Nursing Home

-Appearing for arraignment last night in Hopewell Town Court before Judge Margaret Hilton, Derby was charged with four counts of Wilful Violation of Health Laws and four counts of Falsifying Business Records in the Second Degree.
+June Allen, 40, of Maple Avenue in Victor, was arraigned this morning in Canandaigua City Court before Judge Steven D. Aronson.
+She has been charged with ten counts of Wilful Violation of Health Laws and ten counts of Falsifying Business Records in the Second Degree.
 If convicted, she faces up to one year in prison.

-Spitzer said, "Derby was entrusted with the care of our most vulnerable citizens, and she showed little concern for their well-being.
-In one instance, she failed to administer critical blood sugar tests to a 103-year-old diabetic patient.
-It is obvious, based on her actions, that she should never work again with patients in a health care setting."
+Spitzer said, "Entrusted with the care of our most vulnerable citizens, the defendant failed to give crucial breathing and heart medication to two patients.
+In addition, she failed to give a pneumonia vaccination to a third - even though pneumonia is a common cause of death among elderly nursing home patients.
+It is obvious, based on her actions, that Allen showed little concern for her patients' well-being and should never again work with patients in a health care setting."

-Spitzer thanked the State Health Department for referring the matter to his office.
-He also thanked the administration and staff of the nursing home for their cooperation and assistance in the investigation.
+The Attorney General thanked the State Health Department for referring the matter to his office.
+He also thanked the staff and administration of the Elm Manor Nursing Home for their assistance and cooperation throughout the investigation.

-Special Assistant Attorney General Timothy McFarland, of the Rochester Regional Office of the Attorney General's Medicaid Fraud Control Unit, is prosecuting the case.
+Special Assistant Attorney General Timothy J. McFarland, of the Rochester Regional Office of the Medicaid Fraud Control Unit, is prosecuting the case.
 All cases are handled under the direct supervision of Deputy Attorney General Jos?
 Maldonado.

-The charges against Derby are accusations, and the defendant is presumed innocent until proven guilty.
+The charges against Allen are accusations, and she is presumed innocent until proven guilty.